libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 - Every file must end with a newline character.
 - Every line in a file must stay within a 80 character limit.
   - Exceptions to this rule are allowed.
 Use `// NOLINT` in these cases.
-- Radix for bit manipulation:
+- Allowed number radix's for bit manipulation:
   - Only use binary (`0b1000'0011`) or hex (`0x0FF0`) for bit manipulation.
   - Never use decimal or octal as this is harder to reason about for most programmers.